NMR Investigation on Honeycomb Iridate Ag$_3$LiIr$_2$O$_6$: NMR Results and Discussion

 We can take advantage of the difference in the NMR spin-lattice relaxation rate $1/T_1$ to isolate this second peak.
 The aforementioned total NMR signal (green triangles in Fig.\ref{lineshapecascade}(a) and (b)) is acquired by waiting for the nuclear spins to return to thermal equilibrium between individual spin echo measurements.
 This takes between $\sim 200$~ms to $\sim 84$~s depending on the temperature.
 On the other hand, we can selectively capture the fast component of the signal by repeating the spin echo measurements with 31.3~ms intervals as shown by open red bullets in Fig.\ref{lineshapecascade}(a) and (b).
 By subtracting the fast component from the total intensity, we obtain the side peak lineshape (blue squares in Fig.\ref{lineshapecascade}(a) and (b)) with very slow relaxation rate.

-Sample B exhibits a large fraction ($\sim 17\%$) of the side peak signal while no side peak is observed in sample A. In view of the Ag inclusion at Li sites as a cluster, we can attribute the side peak to Li sites adjacent to the areas of honeycomb layer with Ag occupying the Li sites.
+Sample B exhibits a significant fraction ($\sim 17\%$) of the side peak signal while no side peak is observed in the newest and cleanest sample A. In view of the Ag inclusion at Li and Ir sites as a cluster, we can attribute the side peak to Li sites within or around the areas of honeycomb layer with these extra Ag sites.

 We summarize the full width at half maximum (FWHM) of the lineshapes in Fig.\ref{FWHM}.
-We see that as temperature decreases below $\sim 15$~K, both the main and side peak broaden rapidly for both samples A and B. The onset of NMR line broadening is generally an indication of the onset of long range ordering or spin freezing.
-In fact, spin susceptibility data exhibit different behavior between field cooled and zero field cooled measurements starting at 14~K, a typical signature of the onset of spin freezing \cite{Bahrami2020}.
+We see that as temperature decreases below $\sim 14$~K, both the main and side peak broaden rapidly for both samples A and B. The onset of NMR line broadening is generally an indication of the onset of long range ordering or spin freezing.
+In fact, spin susceptibility data exhibit different behavior between field cooled and zero field cooled measurements starting at 14~K, a typical signature of the onset of spin freezing \cite{Bahrami2021}.
 This is consistent with our observations.
-Below 10~K, the main and side peaks of sample B merge and are no longer distinguishable via the fast and slow component of the signal.
+Below 10~K, the main and side peaks of sample B merge and are no longer distinguishable via the fast and slow component of the signal; we show the overall linewidth below 10~K with filled triangles.